 A ancient flint deposit used by Native Americans and now owned by the Ohio Historical Society, Flint Ridge has a few different hiking options for your family.
 One of the trails is mostly boardwalk/paved trail and is perfect for for strollers.
 There are other trails past the museum that are ok for ages 2+ to walk (no steep cliff faces).
 We visited last winter and it was MUDDY, so don’t wear good shoes.
 The museum is open March-October, so plan accordingly.

 Located near Flint Ridge is Blackhand Gorge.
 Blackhand Gorge is named after a sandstone formation.
 A four-mile bike trail is perfect for your family’s stroller or bikes, and you’ll still see lots of great scenery even if you don’t get off of the beaten path.
 The Canal-Lock trail showcases of piece of the Old Ohio-Erie Canal towpath.
-The kids will love this, and even toddlers could handle the walk (with a little help from mom or dad).
+This is an ideal hike for families, and even toddlers could handle the walk (with a little help from mom or dad).
 More info HERE.

 Cuyahoga Valley National Park area